Parable of the barren fig tree: Protestant interpretation

 The fig tree was a common symbol for Israel and may also have that meaning here, and the tree in the parable may refer to a Christian who has heard the gospel of Christ by faith unto salvation.
 In either case, the parable reflects Jesus offering a chance for repentance and forgiveness of sin, showing his grace toward his believers.
 "These three years" logically refers to the period of Jesus' ministry, or simply that is the period it took for a fig tree to bear fruit.
 The fig tree (gentile) was given the opportunity to be in the vineyard where it otherwise should not have been as well as the needed time to bear fruit.
 The vinedresser, who is Jesus, does not fail and has offered to cultivate it and so it will produce fruit.

 The owner is an absentee landlord, only visiting his vineyard once a year.
-The law regarding first fruits, Leviticus 19:23-25, forbids eating fruit from a tree in its first three years.
+The law regarding first fruits, Leviticus 19:23–25, forbids eating fruit from a tree in its first three years.
 The vinedresser has disposed of the fruit, either by plucking it at an early stage or dropping it for compost, to prevent anyone from inadvertently eating the forbidden fruit.
 The story suggests that the vinedresser is an observant Jew and the owner is a pagan, unfamiliar with the laws of first fruits.
 Now that the tree is entering its productive period, the vinedresser has saved it from the ax, without letting the master know what happened to the earlier fruit.
 However, the owner has yet another surprise coming, because in the fourth year, all the fruit is offered to the Lord.
 Luke may have picked up a Jewish tale of a Jewish laborer outsmarting his pagan master.
 In the end, the faithful prevail.

 Authenticity

-Although the parable is found only in Luke's gospel, the other two synoptics instead include Jesus cursing the fig tree with some remarkable coincidences.
+Although the parable is found only in the Gospel of Luke, the other two synoptics instead include Jesus cursing the fig tree with some remarkable coincidences.
 A majority of the members of the Jesus Seminar voted it authentic.